vuongducphuong/documentation/content/administration/maintain/hosting_changes.rst

 1. Create a :ref:`duplicate <duplicate_premise>` of your database: in this duplicate, uninstall all the **non-standard apps**.
 2. Grab a "dump with filestore" of your database by using the Database Manager.
 3. **If you have time constraints, contact us earlier to schedule the transfer.**
-4. `Create a support ticket <https://www.odoo.com/help>`_ and attach the dump (if the file is too large, use any file transfer service and attach the link to your ticket).
-Also include your subscription number and the URL you want to use for your database (e.g.: my-company.odoo.com).
+4. `Create a support ticket <https://leansoft.vn/help>`_ and attach the dump (if the file is too large, use any file transfer service and attach the link to your ticket).
+Also include your subscription number and the URL you want to use for your database (e.g.: my-company.leansoft.vn).
 5. We will make sure your database is compatible and upload it to our cloud.
 In case of technical issues, we will get in touch with you.
 6. It's done!